....

 .....
 Was this your friend’s pet that attacked you?

 No way!
 My friend, Don, would never have kept a monster like that on the premises.
 The dog belonged to the landlady of the 2-story house in Hyde Park, where he and his wife, Meg, resided at the time.
 I was staying with them for a few days while I was in town to attend the wedding of a mutual friend.
 The woman and her dog lived directly above them.
 I recall hearing this deep “woofing” resonating through the walls the night before, shortly after we’d gone to bed.
-Definitely, a BIG dog, not some cuddly little yapper.
-I swear, it sounded like it was in Don’s apartment.
+Definitely a BIG dog, not some cuddly little yapper.
+It sounded like it was in Don’s apartment.
 Cozy huh?

 What set the dog off in the first place?

 Damned if I know.
 You’d have to ask the dog.
 Maybe he was having a bad fur day or something.
-All I can tell you is that I did nothing or provoke or piss him off.
+All I can tell you is that I did nothing to provoke or piss him off.
 If anyone tries to tell you that I threw the first punch, don’t believe it.

 Okay, so how did the altercation start?

 As soon as I saw him approach, I stopped, remained perfectly calm, kept my arms to my side.
 Don and I both did.
 Seeing how I was the “new kid” on the block, I gave the dog plenty of time to sniff and check me out.
 I figured if I talked nicely to him, kept my voice down, told him what a good boy he was, I could avoid an incident.
 I was especially careful not to bring politics or religion into the conversation.
-Even Don, whom the dog “knew” by now, had enough sense not to reach out and pet him.
+Even Don, whom the dog knew by now, had enough sense not to reach out and pet him.
 I’m telling you, the animal seemed genuinely friendly, like he was paying us a social call.
 At no time—and Don will attest to this—did he snarl or bare his teeth or show the slightest hint of hostility.
 I thought he liked me.

 But he didn't like you, did he?

-Well, now I see that the rascal was leading me on, flattering me into thinking that he wanted to be my pal, tricking me into believing I had won his trust.
+I see now that the rascal was leading me on, flattering me into thinking that he wanted to be my pal, tricking me into believing I had won his trust.
 Yeah, right!
 I felt so confident, I started to tell him a doggie joke.
 Before I had a chance to finish my joke, he jumped in and delivered the punch line.
 BAM!
 Talk about comic timing!
 Turned out, the dog was much funnier than I was.
 Had me in stitches!
 Everything from that point is a blur.

 Details!
 Give us details!
 What happened next???

-First thing he went for was my face.
+As I remember, the first thing he went for was my face.
 I shoved him away, and he lunged for my groin...ooow!
 I pulled him off, and he bit my ankle.
 I did what I could to fight him off, tried to get a “leg up” on my opponent.
 I wanted to bite him back, but he was way too fast for me.
 He knocked me to the ground.
 I gave him a good hard kick, but that badass had plenty of fight in him and kept on coming.
 He was definitely not horsing around (or “dogging” around, as the case may be).
 He was out for the kill, and probably would have finished the job if Don hadn’t intervened.
 I don’t know exactly what he did to pull the dog off.
 Don himself doesn’t remember.
 He simply reacted in the heat of the moment.
 Whatever he did, it bought me enough time to escape back into the house.
-Thankfully, the dog did not harm him.
+Thankfully, the dog didn't harm him.

 The dog really chewed me up.
 Came perilously close to hitting some prime targets.
 Photos revealed multiple bruises around my neck, leaving little doubt as to the dog’s intentions.
 In addition to rearranging my face, he inflicted some less visible damage below the “Equator,” if you get my meaning.
 Took some chunks out of South America, but spared “Tierra del Fuego.”
 Whew!
 A rather impressive first round, I’d say, for a dog with no prior combat experience (so I was told).
 With more practice, I’m sure he’d have gotten the goods on the first attempt.
 One lucky chomp, and I'd have been peeing out my jugular.